Iterative Studio can train your model and run experiments with different hyperparameters or datasets. Experiments can be

 First, integrate your Git repository with a CI/CD setup that includes model training process.
 You can use the wizard provided by Iterative Studio to automatically generate the CI script, or you can write it on your own.

-Then, setup the yaml workflow ENV vars as secrets.
+Then, setup the yaml workflow environment variables as secrets.
 This is needed so that your CI workflow can launch the runner in your desired cloud provider.

-Now, you can submit your experiments from Iterative Studio.
+Now, submit your experiments from Iterative Studio.
 Each submission will invoke your CI/CD setup, triggering the model training process.

 Select a commit and click Run.
 You will see a message that invites you to set up your CI.

-The CI setup wizard has two sections, pre-filled with default values:
+This wizard has the following two sections, pre-filled with default values:

 Left section with 2 sets of parameters: